1. How does Vervoe’s AI feature work?

 Vervoe's machine learning feature consists of 3 models that help calculate candidate scores:

-- The "how" model: This model analyzes a candidate's behavior on the platform- how they complete the assessment.
-For example, it observes how long it takes a candidate to respond to questions, spelling, and grammar, how many times they make changes to an answer, are they copying and pasting, etc. It is looking at many data points to help score their performance.
+Example: it observes how long it takes a candidate to respond to questions, spelling, and grammar, how many times they make changes to an answer, are they copying and pasting, etc. It is looking at many data points to help score their performance.
 (It's important to note that there are no right or wrong behaviors.
 Our machine learning models simply learn what kind of behaviors correlate with good or bad grades, and it's different for every type of role.)

 Please note that for video and audio answers, the AI is not looking at facial features or voice intonation.
 It reviews and analyzes a transcript for that response.